themidnightmaniac/pyamp/README.md

 <h2 align="center">Configuration</h2>

-With your favorite editor, edit the config file found at ~/.config/pyamp/config.yaml.<br>
+With your favorite editor, you can edit the config file found at ~/.config/pyamp/config.yaml.<br>

+__Mpd Connection__:<br>
+If you changed mpd's host and/or port in mpd.conf, make sure to change it pyamp's config too. <br>

 __song_format__:<br>
 The possible values for song_format, for now, are:<br>